 What now?
 It’s time for the parent-teen driving contract: a driving agreement between you and your teen that lays out the driving rules and consequences for your teen.
 Here are some tips about driving contracts for new drivers, plus a link to a recommended teen driving contract you can download today.

 4 Keys to a Successful Teen Driving Contract:

 1. Have some baseline rules.

-The driving contract for new drivers should include some baseline rules that discourage behaviors that lead to accident and injury or death.
-These behaviors may include never driving under the influence of alcohol or drugs, never using a cell phone while driving, never speeding and always wearing a seatbelt.
+The driving contract for new drivers should include baseline rules to discourage behaviors that lead to accident and injury or death.
+These behaviors should include never driving under the influence of alcohol or drugs, never using a cell phone while driving, never speeding, and always wearing a seatbelt.

 2. Include consequences.

 Parents should institute a “safe-passage” clause in their contract.
-If she is ever concerned about getting into a car, as a driver or a passenger, you will pick her up.
+If they are ever concerned about getting into a car, as a driver or a passenger, you will pick them up.
 No questions asked.
 Save the discussion for the next morning or, better, yet several days later.